Kuldip092/SMART_CART/README.md

 ```

-Feel free to customize the design and colors as you like.
+Feel free to customize the design and colours as you like.
 You can also replace `[Your Name]` and `[License Name]` with the appropriate information.